-AWS Command Line Interface (CLI) tools allow you to manage your AWS services from the command line.
-For it to work, you'll need to have an IAM user with appropriate permission configured for programmatic access and configure the AWS CLI tools on your machines.
+The AWS Command Line Interface (CLI) allows you to manage your AWS services directly from the command line.
+To use it, you need to configure the AWS CLI with your IAM credentials.
+This includes setting up an IAM user with programmatic access permissions.

 Steps to configure AWS CLI tool on Linux, macOS and Windows:

-1. Create a user with programmatic access and appropriate permissions from IAM on your AWS account.
+- Create an IAM user with programmatic access permissions in your AWS account.

 $ aws configure

-4. Enter AWS Access Key ID of the user.
+- Enter the AWS Access Key ID when prompted.

 AWS Access Key ID [None]: AKIAJ3TE4LUDC4I6SQDQ

-5. Enter AWS Secret Access Key of the user.
+- Enter the AWS Secret Access Key when prompted.

 AWS Secret Access Key [None]: Ibt05WpUQ33Wqkig8HijqDeZd0wyr+hHJoQy/RMz